 What is a fitness challenge?

 A fitness challenge is more than a fitness goal.
-The idea is that if you immerse yourself into the challenge and a positive environment.
-It’s more than a workout and some dumbbells.
-A fitness challenge usually has a goal, an end date, and tools to help your members get there.
+The idea is for members to immerse themselves into the challenge and a positive environment in order to help them stay motivated.
+Additionally, a fitness challenge usually has a goal, an end date, and tools to help your members get there.
 For instance, a challenge could include at-home workouts, equipment suggestions, nutrition tips, and certified personal trainer sessions.

 With most things, it takes longer than a few days to see results.
 This is especially true in health and fitness.
-You need at least a few weeks to see results.
+So your members will need at least a few weeks to see results.
 Also, you want to give those in your challenges the best opportunity to hit a goal.
 That way, they associate your brand with their success.
 For non-members, this could be the tipping point for signing up to your services on a more permanent basis.

-Statistics show that 73% of people who set New Year’s resolutions give them up.
-That’s a lot of commitments and gym sign ups that go to waste.
-A lot of the time, people set unrealistic goals.
-They sign up to your gym in January or your digital fitness platform and set an unattainable goal.
+As gym owners you know that a lot of commitments and gym sign ups go to waste.
+For example, a lot of the time, people set unrealistic goals.
+They sign up to your gym in January or for your digital fitness platform and set an unattainable goal.
 Then, when they don’t hit that goal in two months, they leave because your brand is not delivering results.

 To achieve results at the gym or working out at home with a live stream, the key is consistency.
 To stay consistent, you need a lot of motivation and drive.
 For many people, this is a big hurdle.
 Life gets in the way and prior commitments mean you have less time to dedicate to health and fitness.
-All of a sudden, your motivation drops and then you stop seeing results because you’re not being consistent.
+All of a sudden, a member’s motivation drops and then they stop seeing results because they’re not being consistent.
 It’s a frustrating cycle.

 What makes a good fitness challenge?